THE ULTIMATE GUIDE TO MOODBOARDS AND INSPIRATION FOR YOUR NEXT PHOTOSHOOT

-In my role as both photographer and creativity catalyst for entrepreneurs, moodboards play a starring role in everything.
-Today we are sharing our process for creating a moodboard to bring your next photoshoot or creative event to life.
-This is for you if you are working with a photographer, event planner, or even solo to plan your photoshoot.
+As a photographer and Creative Director for brands, mood boards play a starring role in developing a clear direction and the flow of a photoshoot.
+I'm sharing my process for finding inspiration and creating a mood board to bring your next photoshoot or creative endeavor to life.
+This is for you if you are working with a photographer, event planner, or alone.
 You'll love our ultimate guide to moodboards for your next photoshoot, our free template, and the ease of having all of your inspiration images in one place.

 Why you need a moodboard.
 Yes, even you.